As of October 17, 2018, the federal Cannabis Act is in effect, providing legal access to cannabis in Canada.

 Under the Cannabis Act, the federal, provincial and territorial governments have specific roles and responsibilities.
 The federal government has oversight of the regulatory framework that governs the licensed cultivation, commercial production and manufacturing or adult-use recreational cannabis, while the provinces and territories are responsible for distribution and sales practices.

 Promotion of cannabis is regulated by sections 16 to 24 of the Cannabis Act.
 These sections govern marketing activities for cannabis and cannabis-related accessories and services in Canada.
-The promotion section of the Cannabis Act is modelled after the Tobacco Act in that it begins by prohibiting all promotion activities, and then provides exceptions to the blanket prohibition.
+The promotion section of the Cannabis Act is modelled after the Tobacco and Vaping Products Act in that it begins by prohibiting all promotion activities, and then provides exceptions to the blanket prohibition.

 General prohibitions include: